b4456609/docker-node-oracle/README.md

 # docker-node-oracle

-Node:7-alpine image with oracle instant client
+Node:7-alpine image with Oracle's instant client ready to use.